 The metastatic stage can only be determined if tissue from a distant site is submitted for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.

 Areas of the testis outside of the tumour will be carefully examined for spermatogenesis and atrophy.

 Spermatogenesis describes the normal production of spermatozoa from germ cells.
 The presence of spermatogenesis means that the testicular tissue outside of the tumour was functioning normally.

 Atrophy (or atrophic) is a word pathologists used to describe tissue that has decreased in size and function.
 Atrophy in the testis means that the seminiferous tubules are no longer producing normal spermatozoa.
-Atrophy is commonly seen in the tissue around a seminoma.

 Some seminomas decrease in size or even disappear entirely before the tumour is removed from the body.
 This process is called regression.
 If the process of regression is complete, your pathologist may only see a scar where the tumour used to be when your tissue is examined through the microscope.